German Americans in the United States

 Signature of Frederick Muhlenberg (1750-1801), First Speaker of the House of Representatives.

-Frederick Muhlenberg, the first Speaker of the House of Representatives, abstained from voting.
 Not because, as a native of Germany, he did not want to expose himself to the suspicion of being biased, but because he thought the whole issue was inappropriate.

 "The sooner Germans become Americans, the better it is.
 And the best way to do that is to master the English language."

-German immigration to America in the 1900s
+German Immigration to America in the 1900s

 Emigrants from Bavaria arrived in New York.
 Between 1892 and 1954, Ellis Island served as an immigration inspection station for millions of immigrants arriving into the United States.

-Between 1820 and 1870, nearly eight million Germans immigrated to the United States.
 Most settled in the northern Midwestern states - North and South Dakota, Minnesota and Wisconsin.

 Germans establish themselves as a respected immigrant group.
 Classic "hyphenated Americans" with a dual identity.